What you need to learn about filing a petition for change of name

 How to File a Petition for Change of Name

-A Petition for Change of Name must be verified before it can be filed.
-This means you must swear or affirm the truth of the facts in the Petition.
+A Petition for Change of Name (For Adult Individual) (CAFC401) must be verified before it can be filed.
+This means you must swear or affirm the truth of the facts in the etition.
 Then you must sign the Petition under oath before a notary.
 Most banks have notaries that can do this for a small fee.

 How much will it cost to file?

 Filing fees vary depending on the type of case.
-Filing fee information may be posted online or you may obtain this information from the court clerk at your local courthouse.
+Filing fee information for your local court may be posted online.
+Use the "Find a Court" search feature to search for your local court.

 What if I cannot afford the filing fee?

 The court may waive the filing fees.
 If you cannot afford the court filing fee, you may file an application asking the fees be waived.
 This sometimes is called In Forma Pauperis (in the manner of a poor person).
+This form is available for download or you also may ask the court clerk for the application form.
 You will have to provide the court with detailed financial information under oath so the judge can decide if you are eligible for a waiver.
-The form is available for download after the completion of the Litigant Awareness Program and also may be obtained from the court clerk.

 What happens after filing?